Configuration

 base_url | str | https://api.shipeasy.ai | API base URL for the blobs.
 Override for a self-hosted edge or in tests. |

-env | str | "prod" | Deployment environment tag, attached to see() error events and usage telemetry. |
+env | str | "prod" | Deployment environment tag, attached to see() error events and usage telemetry.
+Also the fallback for the egress defaults below when no native env var is set. |

-disable_telemetry | bool | False | Opt out of per-evaluation usage telemetry.
-Evaluation itself is unaffected. |
+disable_telemetry | bool | env-derived | Opt out of per-evaluation usage telemetry.
+Defaults to OFF-telemetry outside production (on in prod).
+Evaluation itself is unaffected; forced off whenever is_network_enabled is False. |

 telemetry_url | str | built-in | Override the telemetry endpoint (rarely needed). |